zphrs/aninest/docs/extensions/Update/type-aliases/UpdateLayer.md

 An update layer that can be mounted to an animation.
 Allows listening to:
 - **start** - when any child animation starts to be updated,
-- **stop** - when any child animation finishes animating everything
+- **done** - when any child animation finishes animating everything
 - **update** - when any child animation is updated
 - **updateWithDeltaTime** - each update frame with the time since the last update
 - **afterUpdate** - after each update frame